tellerj/spectrumanalyzer_2/README.md

 # Done
 - Make form default values match the current running config
 - make form submission update the .gif of the spectrum
+- Change line color to yellow or green, and thinner
+- change plot background to black with grey grid lines
+- add axes labels
+- resize animation to be most of a 1080 screen width
+- extend boundaries of the line that is computed out about 10 points at both ends to make it animate off-screen
+- tune number of frames to ensure the animation always starts and ends off-screen
+- add axes labels at the center frequency of each spike